johnkerl/miller/docs/src/manpage.md

    1mjson_stringify0m
         (class=collections #args=1,2) Converts value to JSON-formatted string.
 Default output is single-line.
 With optional second boolean argument set to true, produces multiline output.

+   1mkurtosis0m
+        (class=stats #args=1) Returns the sample kurtosis of values in an array or map.
+Returns "" AKA void for array/map of length less than two; returns error for non-array/non-map types.
+       Example:
+       kurtosis([4,5,9,10,11]) is -1.6703688

    1mlatin1_to_utf80m
         (class=string #args=1) Tries to convert Latin-1-encoded string to UTF-8-encoded string.
 If argument is array or map, recurses into it.
        Examples: